 Interested in getting out on the land, learning new skills and meeting new people?
 Come volunteer with Bear Yuba Land Trust!
 Stop by the office to pick up a copy of the Volunteer Handbook or download below.
 If you would like to set up a meeting to discuss volunteer opportunities, please contact Felicia Dunn at firstname.lastname@example.org or (530) 272-5994 x 207.
-Otherwise, sign up to volunteer by visiting the Volunteer Bulletin- be sure to fill out a Yearly Release from Liability form, which covers you for the entirety of the volunteer year- September of the current year to September of the following year.
+Otherwise, sign up to volunteer by visiting the Volunteer Bulletin- be sure to fill out a Yearly Release from Liability form, which covers you for the entirety of the volunteer year.

 - Trail Stewardship Team: The Trail Stewardship Team builds new trails and maintains over 45 miles of trails in Nevada and Yuba Counties.
 This volunteer opportunity is excellent for those who seek to learn new skills, work out in nature and contribute positively to outdoor recreation opportunities.
 Tasks include using loppers, shovels, rakes, saws and McLeods to build and maintain trail corridors.
-Volunteers will be working outside in rugged terrains.
+Volunteers will be working outside in rugged terrain.
 Volunteers work directly with the Land Access Manager and the Trails Coordinator.
 Volunteer days are typically hosted on BYLT-managed trails in the community.